panv/obsidian-scheme-notepad/README.md

 # Obsidian Colors

 Obsidian-based theme for Atom, JetBrains IDEs (mainly IntelliJ and Android Studio), and support of Markdown and Scala for the original Notepad++.
+This theme adds more colors to the original obsidian theme.

 ## Installation

 ### Atom

+Go to Settings -> Install, search for obsidian-colors in Themes and click install.

 ### IntelliJ / Android Studio and other JetBrains IDEs

 Two methods:

-- Download `obsidian-colors.jar` and import it into your IDE via File -> Import Settings and then check the Editor Colors checkbox.
+- Download `jetbrains\obsidian-colors.jar`, import it into your IDE via File -> Import Settings and then select the Editor Colors box.
-- Copy the `obsidian-colors.icls` file into the folder `<yourUserName>\.<IDEname>\config\colors` and restart the IDE.
+- Copy the `jetbrains\obsidian-colors.icls` file into the folder `<yourUserName>\.<IDEname>\config\colors` and restart the IDE.

 ### Notepad++